Black Friday 2020

 The holiday shopping season is just around the corner.
-With the COVID-19 pandemic, it goes without saying that Black Friday will look a little different this year.
+With the COVID-19 pandemic, it goes without saying that Black Friday 2020 will look a little different.
 Over the last few months, we have seen a major shift in consumer buying habits including a drastic increase in digital purchases and curbside pickup.

 Online shopping during the holiday season has been on the rise over the past few years.
 In 2019, over 93 million buyers made a purchase online on Black Friday and another 83 million purchased on Cyber Monday.
 This year, data shows the number of online shoppers is expected to significantly increase due to the influx of new customers who usually shop at brick and mortar stores.

 In June 2020, a Google survey found that more than a third of US shoppers who normally shop in store for Black Friday, won’t this year.
 And half of US shoppers say the pandemic will affect how they’ll shop for the holidays this year.
 In addition to this, 47% of planned shoppers said they’ll use options to buy online and use curbside pickup.